FrameworkComputer/linux-docs/Fedora39-amd-fw13.md

 ### Step 1 Updating your software packages

-- Browse to the horizonal line in the upper left corner, click to open it.
+- Browse to the horizontal line in the upper left corner, click to open it.
 - Type out the word terminal, click to open it.
 - Copy the code below in the gray box, right click/paste it into the terminal window.
 - Then press the enter key, user password, enter key, **reboot.**